Tenebris Somnia: Development

-In the middle of 2022 Andres Borghesi and Tobias Rujan first came up with the idea for the game.
+In the middle of 2022, Andrés Borghi and Tobías Rusjan first came up with the idea for the game.
 An initial demo was released in September 2023.
-In October 2023, Andres Borghesi and Clara Kovacic were interviewed for the podcast Press Over and explained the concept of the game and its main story.
+In October 2023, Andrés Borghi and Clara Kovacic were interviewed for the podcast Press Over and explained the concept of the game and its main story.
 Tenebris Somnia was present at EVA 2024, an Argentine video game convention, here another trailer was released.
-Additionally, Borghia and Rujan produced a short film, Devora, related to the main story.
+Additionally, Borghi and Rusjan produced a short film, Devora, related to the main story.
 The actress Clara Kovacic was also involved in the production.